 During this test, the transducer is attached to the end of a flexible tube.
 The tube is guided down your throat and into your esophagus.
 This allows your doctor to get more detailed pictures of your heart.

-New York Methodist only has specially trained physicians perform this test.
 The nurse at the Hospital will prepare you for the test and start an intravenous line (I.V.)
 After sedation, the physician will insert a tube, called a probe, through your mouth into the esophagus.
 Once the probe is in position, the physician is able to visualize your heart valves and the chambers of your heart.
 Your heart rate and blood pressure are monitored during the test.

 For more information on echo procedures performed at New York Methodist, please call 718.780.3622.